moartheta/FinTechCaseStudy/README.md

 **Performance Relative to Competitors**

 IEX has failed to gain substantial market share in US equities trading despite posting superior performance metrics versus competitors.
 They briefly tried to get into the listing business, vying for a piece of the lucrative IPO market, but have since pulled out after only attracting one company (Interactive Brokers).
-They continue to innovate on this side of the business, with approval for D-Peg orders (an evolution of their CQI) coming to market this year, in the hopes that they will continue to grow market share.
+They continue to innovate on this side of the business, with approval for D-Peg orders (an evolution of their CQI) coming to market this year, in an effort to grow market share.

 Recently they have started to build out their suite of cloud applications with IEX Cloud and IEX Astral, leveraging their internal technology to provide data services to various financial companies.
 While this is certainly a growth area in their domain, it has a lot more competitors than their exchange business.

 ## Recommendations

-* If you were to advise the company, what products or services would you suggest they offer?
-(This could be something that a competitor offers, or use your imagination!)
+* Given the struggles they have encountered making inroads in US equities trading, I think the best course of action would be to continute to build out their suite of cloud applications and data-focused service platform.
+Specifically

 * Why do you think that offering this product or service would benefit the company?